 Click here to learn more.

-Although cats and dogs clearly relish cleaning morsels of food off their whiskers, the long hairs have other purposes, from sensing things close to their face to communication.
+dogs clearly relish cleaning morsels of food off their whiskers, the long hairs have other purposes, from sensing things close to their face to communication.

 When it comes to pet hair, whiskers are longer, thicker and more rigid, as well as more deeply embedded in the skin.
 Each whisker is rooted in a hair follicle that's filled with blood vessels and nerves.
 And like other hairs, whiskers will occasionally fall out and grow back.